cjeller1592/Bandit-Helper/README.md

 This script automates the process of logging into levels and storing level passwords for the OverTheWire wargame [Bandit](https://overthewire.org/wargames/bandit/).

+It allows you to focus on playing Bandit and less about logging on & password management.

 ## Requirements

 - A `pass` folder for storing Bandit level passwords